gregsdennis/Manatee.Json/docs_source/usage/schema.md

 #### `ResolveSubschema(JsonPointer, Uri)`

 This method is called during `$ref` resolution.
 If your keyword doesn't contain a schema, just return null.
 Otherwise, simply pass the call onto `JsonSchema`'s corresponding `ResolveSubschema(JsonPointer, Uri)` method.

+#### `Validate(JsonSchemaContext)`

+This is the guts of the keyword, where all of the actual validation takes place.

+##### The validation context

+The context fulfills two purposes: provide all of the required validation information to the keyword, and provide all of the location information needed to report any annotations and errors.
+Below is a breakdown of all of the properties on the context and their roles in validation.

+- `Local` - This property indicates the local schema that is being validated.
+It's automatically set by the `JsonSchema` class, so you don't ever need to set this or modify it.
+- `Root` - This is the root schema.
+This is set at the beginning of the validation process and should never be updated.
+- `Instance` - This is the instance being validated *at the current level*.
+This may be a nested value inside the original instance.
+- `InstanceLocation` - This is the location of the `Instance` property within the original instance.
+- `EvaluatedPropertyNames` - This is a list of property names that have been validated by either your keyword or by subschemas.
+You will need to add any properties your keyword processes as well as any properties in the contexts you send to subschemas to this list.
+- `RelativeLocation` - This is the location of the current subschema with respect to the root schema.
+It will contain `$ref` segments for any references that have been processed.
+- `BaseUri` - This is the current base URI.
+It will change throughout the validation process as subschemas declare `$id` or `id` keywords.
+- `BaseRelativeLocation` - This is the location of the current subschema relative to the `BaseUri`.

+If your keyword contains a nested schema, it's important that you create a new context based on the properties in the context that was given to your keyword.
+Changing the existing context will affect the validation of sibling or cousin keywords.
+Some of the context properties will have to be modified based on how your keyword behaves.

+First, you'll always want to append your keyword name to the `RelativeLocation` and `BaseRelativeLocation` pointers.
+There may be additional segments that you'll want to append.
+(The `items` keyword does this when it contains an array of subschemas.)

+Secondly, if the subschemas apply to the same instance that your keyword was given (like the `*Of` or `if`/`then`/`else` keywords), you'll want to leave the `InstanceLocation` alone, copying it as-is to the new context.
+However, if your keyword processes an instance property or array item (like the `items` keyword), you'll need to append that property name or array index appropriately.

+##### Building a result

+The result object is defined by a current proposal for draft-08 which seeks to standardize the output produced by a schema.
+Manatee.Json builds the verbose hierarchy format then condenses it according to the `JsonSchemaOptions.OutputFormat` static property.
+The location properties are taken care of simply by passing the context into the constructor.
+You'll need to set the validation-oriented ones yourself.

+- `IsValid` - This property defaults to `true`, so you'll need to set it to false when validation fails.
+- `AnnotationValue` - If your keyword generates annotations, set this property when the validation passes.
+- `AdditionalInfo` - This is just a `JsonObject` that you can use to pass any other pertinent information.
+- `NestedResults` - If your keyword has one or more subschemas, this property is for the validation results that they produce.

 ### Add your keyword to the catalog